Should You Try Hemp Cream for Pain Relief?

-What Science Says About CBD Creams
+What Science Says About Hemp Creams for Pain Relief

-Phew—enough of that biology lesson.
-The real problem here is that all of this has yet to be proven in scientific studies on humans.
+Biology lesson aside, all of this has yet to be proven in scientific studies on humans.

 If your state has legalized both compounds, look for a cream with 1:1 CBD to THC as well as another cannabinoid BCP (beta-caryophyllene) if possible, which manufacturers have seen better results with, Gerdeman suggests.
 Try Apothecanna's Extra Strength Relieving Creme ($20; apothecanna.com) or Whoopi & Maya's Medical Cannabis Rub (yes, that's Whoopi Goldberg's line), which was designed specifically for menstrual aches and pains (whoopiandmaya.com).